Digital Nomad Life in Mexico

 When we asked people living in Mexico about club and activities where newcomers can meet others, they responded:

-"Stroll the malecón in the evening, hang out at Captain Don's bar in 5 de Diciembre neighborhood, and at probably lots of bars in Old Town ("Zona Romantica")," said one person in Puerto Vallarta.
+"Stroll the malecón in the evening, hang out at Captain Don's bar in 5 de Diciembre neighborhood, and at probably lots of bars in Old Town ("Zona Romantica")," remarked one member in Puerto Vallarta.

 What is life like in Mexico?